 Kohlberg also claims that most people never mature beyond the conventional level of morality, with only about one in five moving on to the postconventional level.
 In the fifth stage, what is moral is determined on the basis of overriding rights in a social contract.
 Our Constitution's Bill of Rights provides an example.
 At this stage people may wrestle with such dilemmas as the rights of the individual over against the needs of society and government.
 Finally, a few go on to the sixth stage, that of universal principles.
 Here there are ideals which are comprehensive and consistent.
 Such a universal ideal, says Kohlberg, is the Golden Rule, "Do unto others as you would have them do unto you."
 Those operating at this moral level may well consider it their moral obligation to disobey "conventional" morality in order to live at this higher moral plane.
-Socrates, for example, decided to take poison rather than conform to the will of his fellow Athenians.
+Socrates for example, decided to take poison rather than conform to the will of his fellow Athenians.
 Thoreau went to prison rather than support what he considered the unjust Mexican War.
-Martin Luther King Jr. suffered imprisonment rather than obey segregationist laws (Smith, pp.26-27).
+Martin Luther King Jr. also suffered imprisonment rather than obey segregationist laws.
+The support what he considered the unjust supports that the considered imprisonment rather than obey segregationist laws.

 The theory insists that people must move through moral stages one at a time.
 Kohlberg also claims that the stages are universally valid from one culture to another.
-Accordingly it is the duty of the teacher to help the student move to the next higher stage of moral thinking.
+Accordingly, it is the duty of the teacher to help the student move to the next higher stage of moral thinking.
 If the teacher believes that the pre-adolescent can move from mere peer-group morality (stage 3) to the general rights morality (stage 5) and skip the law-and-order morality (stage 4), that teacher is mistaken.
 Indeed, a student may not be sufficiently mature even to move to the next level.
 The dilemma involved in this situation is illustrated in the following example: